estevez-dev/estevez-dev.github.io/smart-home/_posts/2019-10-08-how-to-connect-samsung-powerbot-robot-vacuum-cleaner-to-home-assistant.md

 While there is a [component in Home Assistant for Samsung SmartThings integration](https://www.home-assistant.io/integrations/smartthings/), the things with vacuum cleaners is not so obvious as it can be.
 While I’m not sure about an older versions of Samsung robot cleaners, I can say that you can’t control newer versions (like VR9300 in my case) using only Home Assistant integration.
 Need some magic here.

-I’m assuming that you already have your robot cleaner added to SmartThings app.{:.notice--warning}
+I’m assuming that you already have your robot cleaner added to SmartThings app. {: .notice--warning}

 ## Robot vacuum state